 - investor-state dispute settlement.

-For additional details on the program’s research priorities for international economic law or to participate in the ILRP's forthcoming consultation workshops on international economic law, please contact ILRP Program Manager Scott Lewis.
+For additional details on the program’s research priorities for international economic law, please contact Deputy Director Hugo Perezcano Díaz.